Halving the Cost of Quantum Algorithms with Randomization: Preliminaries

 \subsection{Randomized Compiling and the Mixing Lemma}

-In order to incorporate randomization into QSP, we will use the concept of \emph{randomized compiling}.
-Formally introduced in Ref.~\cite{Wallman_2016}, randomized compiling can be understood as follows.
-In a quantum algorithm, one repeatedly executes a quantum circuit and measures the output to obtain useful information.
-For instance, in Hamiltonian simulation, a quantum state is repeatedly time-evolved and then measured to extract an expectation value.
-In randomized compiling, instead of executing the same circuit at each iteration, one executes a circuit sampled from a distribution, where each sample is drawn independently.
+In order to incorporate randomization into QSP, we will use \emph{randomized compiling}.
+Formally introduced in Ref.~\cite{Wallman_2016}, randomized compiling replaces a deterministic quantum circuit with a circuit sampled from a distribution.
 This process can be viewed as replacing a unitary operation with a a quantum channel that is a probabilistic mixture of unitaries.

 Remarkably, if this mixture is chosen strategically, randomized compiling enables a quadratic suppression of error: if an individual gate approximates a target unitary with error $\epsilon$, the randomly compiled channel can approximate the corresponding target channel with error $O(\epsilon^2)$.
 This error suppression is achieved at little to no increase in overhead, requiring only the ability to classically sample a distribution and implement gates on the fly.
-From a physical point of view, randomized compiling achieves this quadratic suppression by turning coherent errors into incoherent errors: whereas $N$ coherent errors can add constructively to $O(N)$, incoherent errors essentially perform a random walk and collectively average to $O(\sqrt{N})$~\cite{hastings2016turning}.

-The precise error suppression achieved by randomized compiling is quantified by the Hastings-Campbell mixing lemma, independently proven in Refs.~\cite{hastings2016turning, Campbell_2017} in the context of gate synthesis. \begin{lemma}[Hastings-Campbell Mixing Lemma~\cite{Campbell_2017, hastings2016turning}] Let $V$ be a target unitary operator, and $\mathcal{V}(\rho) = V \rho V^\dag $ the corresponding channel.
+The precise error suppression is quantified by the Hastings-Campbell mixing lemma: \begin{lemma}[Hastings-Campbell Mixing Lemma~\cite{Campbell_2017, hastings2016turning}] Let $V$ be a target unitary operator, and $\mathcal{V}(\rho) = V \rho V^\dag $ the corresponding channel.
 Suppose there exist $m$ unitaries $\{ U_j \}_{j=1}^m$ and an associated probability distribution $p_j$ that approximate $V$ as

 for some $a,b > 0$.
 Then, the corresponding channel $\Lambda(\rho) = \sum_{j=1}^m p_j U_j \rho U_j^\dag$ approximates $\mathcal{V}$ as

 \end{lemma}